Expert In The Loop

 Estimates a DAG from the data by utilizing expert knowledge.

-The method iteratively adds and removes edges between variables (similar to Greedy Equivalence Search algorithm) based on a score metric that improves the model’s fit to the data the most.
+The method iteratively adds and removes edges between variables (similar to Greedy Equivalence Search (GES) algorithm) based on a global score metric that improves the model’s fit in each iteration.
 The score metric used is based on conditional independence testing.
 When adding an edge to the model, the method asks for expert knowledge to decide the orientation of the edge.
 Alternatively, an LLM can used to decide the orientation of the edge.

 Parameters: